Angkor Wat: Restoration and challenges

-In December 2015, it was announced that a research team from the University of Sydney had found a previously unseen ensemble of buried towers built and demolished during the construction of Angkor Wat, as well as a massive structure of unknown purpose on its south side and wooden fortifications.
-The findings include evidence of low-density residential occupation in the region, with a road grid, ponds, and mounds.
-These indicate that the temple precinct, bounded by a moat and wall, may not have been used exclusively by the priestly elite, as was previously thought.
-The team used LiDAR, ground-penetrating radar and targeted excavation to map Angkor Wat.
+In December 2015, it was announced that a research team from the University of Sydney found a previously unseen ensemble of buried towers that were built and demolished during the construction of Angkor Wat, as well as a massive structure, with wooden fortifications, of unknown purpose on its south side.
+The findings included evidence of low-density residential occupation, a road grid, ponds and mounds in the region.
+These discoveries indicated that the temple precinct, bounded by a moat and wall, may not have been used exclusively by the priestly elite, as was previously thought.